polimi-ispl/dip_prnu_anonymizer/README.md

-This is the official repository of **DIPPAS: A Deep Image Prior PRNU Anonymization Scheme**, submitted to IEEE Transaction on Information Forensics and Security and currently available on [arXiv](https://arxiv.org/pdf/2012.03581.pdf).
+This is the official repository of **DIPPAS: A Deep Image Prior PRNU Anonymization Scheme**, submitted to IEEE Transactions on Information Forensics and Security and currently available on [arXiv](https://arxiv.org/pdf/2012.03581.pdf).

 ## Code